Staging area / 1

 description: This presentation will introduce a collaborative effort between the Environmental Defense Fund, and more than 10 academic institutions that support open models and open data to support the energy transition for Chile, Colombia, India, China, Vietnam, Kazakhstan, and Bangladesh.
 The work uses three open source models (Switch, PyPSA and EnergyRT) and input data from the PyPSA team as well as publicly available local data from the regional teams.

-Format: in person
+format: in person (on Monday)

-Code repository: GitHub - switch-model/switch: A Modern Platform for Planning High-Renewable Power Systems
+code repository: GitHub - switch-model/switch: A Modern Platform for Planning High-Renewable Power Systems

-title: Using PowerGenome as a common data source for the Model Intercomparison Project
+Using PowerGenome as a common data source for the Model Intercomparison Project

 presenter: Greg Schivley (Princeton University)